tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

 # Security Considerations

-See [@!id.draft.pairing-friendly-curves] for additional details on security considerations for the curves used.
+See [@id.draft.pairing-friendly-curves] for additional details on security considerations for the curves used.
 Implementers should also consider the general guidance provided in Section 9 of [@!RFC7517] and Section 17 of [@!RFC8152] when using this specification.

 Furthermore, because this specification only defines the cryptographic key representations and not the usage of these keys with specific algorithms, implementers should be aware to follow any guidance that may be provided around appropriate usage of the keys and or additional steps that may be required to validate the keys within the context of particular algorithms.